andersonlebon/Awesome-book/README.md

 For tracking linter errors locally you need to follow these steps:

-- After cloning the project you need to run this command
+- After cloning the project you need to run these commands

   > `npm install`
   > This command will download all the dependancies of the project

-- For tracking the linter errors in HTML file run:
+- For tracking linter errors in HTML files run:

   > `npx hint .`

-- For tracking the linter errors in CSS file run:
+- For tracking linter errors in CSS or SASS  files run:

   > `npx stylelint "\*_/_.{css,scss}"`

-- And For tracking the linter errors in JavaScript file run:
+- And For tracking linter errors in JavaScript files run:

   > `npx eslint .`